tsdjs/tsd/readme.md

 Type: `string`<br>
 Default: The `types` property in `package.json`.

-Path to the type definitions of the project.
+Path to the type definition file you want to test.
+This can be useful when using a test runner to test specific type definitions per test.

 ##### testFiles